Mental Health Facilities Ironton, OH

 Pathways Inc - 5.0 miles from Ironton, OH

 Pathways Inc is one of mental health facilities in Ashland, Kentucky, located at 201 22nd Street, 41101 zip code.
 Pathways Inc provides outpatient treatment and telemedicine/telehealth.
-Pathways Inc provides behavior modification, integrated dual diagnosis disorder treatment and couples/family therapy to adults, seniors 65 or older and children / adolescents.
-Pathways Inc also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Pathways Inc include mentoring/peer support/consumer-run services, housing services and case management.
+Pathways Inc provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and individual psychotherapy to adults, children / adolescents and young adults.
+Pathways Inc also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Pathways Inc include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and family psychoeducation.

 Learn More